-Banquet style of service is typically nothing more than a more elaborate meal due to the scope of the event or the size of the crowd present.
-Logistically, since a conference room full of people around a standard dining room table, banquet service fits the bill.
+The banquet style of service is typically nothing more than a more elaborate meal due to the scope of the event or the size of the crowd present.
+Logistically, since a conference room is full of people around a standard dining room table, banquet service fits the bill.

 It includes anything from a simple snack service to a state banquet and from a small birthday party to a grand trade exhibition.
 The functions may be organized either within the premises of the hotel or outside, according to the host’s wish.

 This service style can be as varied as the style of the event and usually, this type of service style is somewhat decided by the extent of the event, menu, and crowd.
 Sometimes it depends on the size of the event or the menu itself.